 We know a little bit of good can go a long way, so we’ve got good news.
-We’re putting our 1 April 2022 premium increases on hold for seven months.
+We’re putting our 1 April 2022 premium increases on hold until 16 January 2023.
 How good’s that?

 The last couple of years have been a lot.
 So, this is another way we’re supporting members and giving back COVID-19 claims savings, just like we promised.

 Each year, all health insurers review their premiums to meet the rising costs of healthcare (yup, us included).
 The good news this time around?
 All customers who have an active resident hospital and/or extras cover with ahm at any time before 15 January 2023 will have any premium increase postponed until 16 January 2023.
 Yay!

 As part of the Medibank family, postponing our 2022 premium increases means that together, we’re returning around $205 million in COVID-19 claims savings to members – taking the total ahm/Medibank COVID support package to around $682 million.

 What happens next?

 You don’t need to do a thing.

 Premium increases will instead take effect on 16 January 2023.